-Subsection 5 Agreement on variable weekly working hours
+Subsection 4 Agreement on variable weekly working hours

-The working time may, subject to local agreement, be planned with varying weekly working hours within a maximum period of 26 weeks.
+An agreement can be made locally between the employer and an individual or a group of employees that the weekly working hours may vary so that the average within a period of no more than 26 weeks does not exceed 37 hours.
+However, the working hours must not exceed 45 hours in a single week.
 Working time must be set out in a work plan which must continuously cover at least 3 weeks.

-Working hours are planned in consideration of the interests of the company and, as far as possible, in consideration of employees with children living at home.
+Working hours are planned in consideration of the interests of the company and as far as possible in consideration of employees with children living at home.